Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 5. Remove sample plate from the magnet.

-6. Vortex SPB master mix thoroughly and aliquot 90 μl per well and add into an 8-tube strip.
-If there are more than 8 samples, then increase volume accordingly.
+6. Vortex SPB master mix thoroughly.

 7. Using a multichannel pipette mix briefly and add 85 μl of SPB master mix to each sample.